aankur/garage/doc/drafts/admin-api.md

 The admin API uses two different tokens for acces control, that are specified in the config file's `[admin]` section:

 - `metrics_token`: the token for accessing the Metrics endpoint (if this token is not set in the config file, the Metrics endpoint can be accessed without access control);
-- `admin_token`: the token for accessing all of the other administration endpoints (if this token is not set in the config file, these endpoints can be accessed without access control).
+- `admin_token`: the token for accessing all of the other administration endpoints (if this token is not set in the config file, access to these endpoints is disabled entirely).

 ## Administration API endpoints